vsdip/shakti_vsdfpga/README.md

 2. **FIFOs** (First-In-First-Out queues) buffer data to handle mismatches in communication speeds between components.
 3. The `fabric` (interconnect) uses **source/destination tagging** to route transactions between masters and slaves.

 ---

-For more details on any component, refer to the Verilog code or contact the maintainers.

----